craftcms/docs/docs/6.x/extend/http.md

 Gate::authorize('view', $report);
 ```

-Unless another package has defined a simple gate, bare ability checks (like the first example) fall through to Craft permissions.
+Unless another package has defined a simple gate with the exact name, bare ability checks (like the first example) fall through to Craft permissions.
-In the second example, we’re authorize against a specific object.
+In the second example, we’re authorizing against a specific object.
 We do this internally, for elements: many related permissions determine whether a user can `save` an entry, so it doesn’t make sense to check against each of those specific permissions in each place an element might be saved.
 Instead, these complex or compound checks are bundled with a [policy](laravel:authorization#creating-policies):